Declutter Your Kitchen: What to Toss, What to Keep and How to Organize It

 Know When to Throw Things Away

-“When in doubt, throw it out” is the motto I personally live by while cleaning out my own kitchen.
-To be honest, it’s left me with a lot less junk, and a lot more room for the appliances I actually use.
-Here are the items it’s more than OK to get rid of in your kitchen right now:
+“When in doubt, throw it out” is the motto I live by while cleaning out my kitchen.
+It’s left me with a lot less junk, and a lot more room for the appliances I actually use.
+Here are the items to get rid of in your kitchen right now:

-- Used plastic grocery store bags (recycle these if possible)
+- Used plastic grocery store bags (recycle if possible);

 - Kitchen gadgets you’ve only used once